Treatment options for mouth and oropharyngeal cancer

 supportive care to treat symptoms

 You might have surgery to remove the cancer.
 This usually includes removing lymph nodes in the neck during an operation called a neck dissection.
 You may also have radiotherapy after surgery.
 You might have radiotherapy on its own or together with chemotherapy (chemoradiotherapy).
 This is to kill off any remaining cancer cells.
+It reduces the chance of cancer coming back in the future.

 -